 GYN-Horizon testing is for women and their partners who want to know what genetic conditions they may pass along to their babies.
-Patients who are thinking of becoming pregnant and who want to be tested will meet with a Choice’s social worker for an informational meeting.
-Women with questions about finances or insurance coverage will be referred to a financial representative who will answer any questions they may have.
+Patients who are thinking of becoming pregnant and who want to be tested will meet with a Choices Social Worker for an informational meeting.
+Women with questions about finances or insurance coverage will be referred to a financial counselor who will answer any questions you may have.
 Patients will give a blood sample and be asked to return to the clinic to receive results in 14-16 days.
 Patients who receive positive test results will be referred to a specialist who will guide them through their best options for moving forward.

 Click here for more information on Horizon screening.

-As early as 9 weeks into pregnancy, a simple blood draw can tell you the sex of your baby.
-The test will also determine if your baby is at higher risk of having Down syndrome and other common genetic conditions.
+The test will determine if your baby is at higher risk of having Down syndrome and other common genetic conditions.
 Non-invasive and highly accurate, Panorama identifies more than 99% of pregnancies affected with Down syndrome and has the lowest reported false positive rate of any prenatal screening test for the commonly screened chromosomal abnormalities: trisomy 21, trisomy 18, and trisomy 13.